A cyclist relaxes at Rogers Pass © Parks Canada / Jacolyn Daniluck

-Deep valleys and jagged mountain peaks.
-Windswept prairies and dense old-growth forests.
-Still lakes and fast-moving rivers and streams.
-An astonishing assortment of birds, plants and wild animals.
-All from the saddle of your bike.
+Narrow valleys and rugged mountain peaks; glaciers and dense old-growth forests; fast-moving rivers and streams; an astonishing assortment of birds, plants and wild animals await you in Glacier National Park, all from the saddle of your bike.

 Whether you’re a casual rider or a technical expert, cycling offers a special way to experience the diversity of Canada’s mountain parks.